bliu23/beta-sprayer/README.md

 To run this service, simply run `npm start`.

+## Docker
+You can follow the official [Getting Started](https://docs.docker.com/get-started/) guide for reference.

 ### Running Docker locally

 To run this on a local docker container, you can run the following to build a docker image: